Since we only have one girl, the majority of our stuff is pink. Lots of pink. Tubs of pink.

 I followed the directions on the packet and did my first round of pink to blue clothes.
 I did a second batch of clothes in grey.

 Dyeing the fabric was really easy and low maintenance.
-However, I’d say only half of my clothing was usable.
+However, I’d say only half of my clothing was usable for what I was going for.
 Here are a few of my results with my commentary.

 Lessons Learned from Dyeing Baby Clothes

 - Some stitching in clothing does not pick up the fabric dye.
 If the original color of the stitching is going to look bad with the new color, it may not work well for you.
-So for example, since the pink stitching didn’t dye blue, I won’t be able to use these onesies for a boy.
+So for example, since the pink stitching didn’t dye blue, the onesie looked kind of funny.
+It was usable but again, not my preference.

 - Buttons and/or other attachments won’t absorb the new color.
 Seems like a no-brainer but I didn’t think through the fact that some of my clothing had pink buttons that wouldn’t turn blue.

 - I noticed that stained areas tended to absorb more dye which made the fabric seem splotchy.
 I was hoping I could use dye to camouflage previous stains but the brand of dye that I used only highlighted the staining.

 - Strictly follow the directions!
 Don’t try to dye more clothing than your dye amount says it can handle.
 If so, you will see uneven results.